Craig Vetter

-Craig Vetter (born July 28, 1942 in Selma, Alabama) is an American entrepreneur and motorcycle designer.
+Craig Vetter (born July 28, 1942) is an American entrepreneur and motorcycle designer.
 His work was acknowledged when in 1999 he was inducted into the AMA Motorcycle Hall of Fame.

 His Vetter Fairing Company created aftermarket motorcycle fairings in the 1970s before manufacturers themselves included fairings on their products.
 The product has been cited as once being so ubiquitous that the term "Windjammer" was interchangeable with "fairing".
 The company at one time was the second largest motorcycle industry manufacturer in the United States, behind only Harley-Davidson.

-He founded Equalizer Corp and his innovative human powered design won the Boston Marathon wheelchair class in 1982.
+He founded Equalizer Corp, and his innovative human-powered design won the Boston Marathon wheelchair class in 1982.